selfsame/WaveFunctionCollapse/README.md

 Generates output from a Training sample.
 On `Start` will compile it's training component, generate, and run.

 * seed: `0` for randomized
-* N: size of the overlap patterns (warning, higher values can freeze Unity)
+* N: size of the overlap patterns (this is hidden in the inspector, as higher values can often freeze Unity)
 * Periodic Input: repeating sample pattern
 * Periodic Output: repeating output pattern
 * Symmetry: sample grid re-read with additional rotation/reflection variations.
 Note: rotation of sample tiles will only make sense for symmetry-1 output